Merrie Melodies: Background

 Contractually, Merrie Melodies cartoons were obligated to include at least one full chorus from a Warner Bros. song.
 Warner Bros. requested that these songs be performed by name bands whenever possible, but this lasted only through the first few shorts.
 The policy annoyed the animators of Merrie Melodies, since the songs often interrupted the cartoons' momentum and pacing.
 The 1938 Merrie Melodie A Feud There Was, for example, sarcastically uses the obligatory musical number as a shift in the action, with the lead characters singing the number into a KFWB microphone and ceding the mike to an announcer who reads a commercial.
 By 1940, the animators had been released from this obligation, and the Merrie Melodies shorts came to resemble more closely the black-and-white Looney Tunes series.
-In addition, several new characters - such as Egghead, Elmer Fudd, Inki, Sniffles, and even Warner Bros.' most popular cartoon star, Bugs Bunny - were created with the initial intention of appearing exclusively in the Merrie Melodies series.
+In addition, several new characters were created with the initial intention of appearing exclusively in the Merrie Melodies series.
+The Merrie Melodies short "I Haven't Got a Hat" introduced the first suite of characters, though all of these were short-lived except for Porky Pig, who was shifted over to Looney Tunes and became that series' breakout star.
+Additional new characters - Egghead, Elmer Fudd, Inki, and Sniffles - soon followed; the most successful would be Bugs Bunny, who had originated as a white hare in the Looney Tunes short "Porky's Hare Hunt" as a potential foil for Porky but was instead sent for further development and became a Merrie Melodies star with the debut of the 1940 short "A Wild Hare."

 In 1942, Schlesinger began producing Looney Tunes in color as well, and the two series became virtually indistinguishable except by their theme music and opening titles – in addition, characters once exclusive to one series began regularly appearing in the other as well.
-In 1944, the studio went to an all-color schedule; though for the first year of this, Bugs still appeared mainly in the Merrie Melodies series (not appearing in a Looney Tunes cartoon until the end of August), whereas Daffy Duck and Porky Pig (who each appeared in a few Merrie Melodies prior to mid-1942) appeared mainly in Looney Tunes that year.
+In 1944, the studio went to an all-color schedule; though for the first year of this, Bugs still appeared mainly in the Merrie Melodies series (not appearing in a Looney Tunes cartoon until the end of August), whereas Porky and Daffy Duck appeared mainly in Looney Tunes that year.
 It was not until 1945 that the two series appeared completely indistinguishable, and that Bugs appeared in more Looney Tunes than Merrie Melodies.